isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

 								<input class="toggle" id="accordion_2" name="accordion" type="radio">Making an Advance Care Plan (ACP)
 								<div class="inner">
 							<p>
 1. Before filling out any forms, it’s important that you speak to your loved ones and caregivers about your personal care preferences.
-Ensure that they are aligned with your values and beliefs before proceeding with the application.<br>
+Ensure that they are aligned with your values and beliefs before proceeding with the application.<br><br>
 2. Choose your nominated healthcare spokesperson.
-You may appoint up to 2 persons.<br>
+You may appoint up to 2 persons.<br><br>
-3. Prepare your <a href="#">ACP online</a>. <br>
+3. Prepare your <a href="#">ACP online</a>. <br><br>
-4. Find a <a href="#">certified ACP facilitator</a> to discuss and submit your ACP to the National Electronic Healthcare Records (NEHR) System.<br>
+4. Find a <a href="#">certified ACP facilitator</a> to discuss and submit your ACP to the National Electronic Healthcare Records (NEHR) System.<br><br>
 ●   After completing your form with the ACP facilitator, both you and your healthcare spokesperson(s) will need to sign the completed form as acknowledgment. <br>
 ●   Your ACP will then be available on the NEHR.
 This allows your healthcare team to easily access and refer to your ACP.<br>
 ●   You may also wish to upload a soft copy of your completed ACP form in the <a href="#">My Legacy Vault</a> for your own records and to share them with your Trusted Persons.</p>